wiz-lang/wiz/readme.md

 A single `;` is allowed anywhere, and is an empty statement.
 It has no effect.

-### Expression Statement

-An expression statement is some statement that evaluates an expresssion that contains side-effects.
-It is terminated by a `;`.
-Assingment statements and call statements are both forms of expression statement.

 ### Assignment Statement

-An assignment statement is kind of expression statement that can be used to store a value somewhere.
+An assignment statement is used to store a value somewhere.
 Depending on where the value is stored, it can be retrieved again later.

 ```
 dest = source; // assignment